About Optillium

 The work is about moving operations from fragile to dependable.

-Optillium helps companies move away from spreadsheet coordination, inbox approvals, duplicated entry, and unreliable status reporting by designing the operating system underneath the workflow.
+Optillium helps companies move away from spreadsheet coordination, inbox approvals, duplicated entry, and unreliable status reporting by building the tools and integrations around the workflow.

 Shift